witnet/WIPs/wip-mariocao-min-difficulty-dr.md

 Upon entry into force of the proposed improvements:

-- Block and transactions that were considered valid by former versions of the protocol MUST continue to be considered valid.
+- Blocks and transactions that were considered valid by former versions of the protocol MUST continue to be considered valid.
 - Blocks and transactions produced by non-implementers MUST be validated by implementers using the same rules as with those coming from implementers, that is, the new rules.
 - Implementers MUST apply the proposed logic when evaluating transactions or computing their own data request eligibility.